 – Otherwise (VspRefLXFlag[ mbPartIdx ] is equal to 1 and bvsp_flag_lX[ mbPartIdx ] is equal to 1), the following apply:

-– If TextureFirstFlag is equal to 0, the depth-based disparity value derivation process in subclause J.8.2.1.1 is invoked with depthPic equal to DepthCurrPic, ( textureX, textureY ) equal to the location of the top-left sample of macroblock partition mbPartIdx, tBlWidth equal to the width the macroblock partition mbPartIdx, tBlHeight equal to the height the macroblock partition mbPartIdx, srcViewId equal to view_id and refViewId equal to the view_id of refIdxLX as inputs and the output assigned to mvLX[ 0 ] and mvLX[ 1 ] is set equal to 0.
+the depth-based disparity value derivation process in subclause J.8.2.1.1 is invoked with depthPic equal to DepthCurrPic, ( textureX, textureY ) equal to the location of the top-left sample of macroblock partition mbPartIdx, tBlWidth equal to the width the macroblock partition mbPartIdx, tBlHeight equal to the height the macroblock partition mbPartIdx, srcViewId equal to view_id and refViewId equal to the view_id of refIdxLX as inputs and the output assigned to mvLX[ 0 ] and mvLX[ 1 ] is set equal to 0.

-– Otherwise (TextureFirstFlag is equal to 1), the depth-based disparity value derivation process in subclause J.8.2.1.1 is invoked with depthPic equal to DepthCurrPic, (textureX, textureY) equal to sum of ( DvMBX >> 2 , 0 ) and the location of the top-left sample of current macroblock partition, tBlWidth equal to the width the macroblock partition mbPartIdx, tBlHeight equal to the height the macroblock partition mbPartIdx, srcViewId equal to view_id and refViewId equal to 0 as inputs and the output assigned to mvLX[ 0 ] and mvLX[ 1 ] is set equal to 0.

 When ChromaArrayType is not equal to 0 and predFlagLX (with X being either 0 or 1) is equal to 1, the derivation process for chroma motion vectors in subclause 8.4.1.4 is invoked with mvLX and refIdxLX as input and the output being mvCLX.

 J.8.2.1.1 Depth-based disparity value derivation process